ecodynlab/GALUP/Index.md

 Bands in datasets (e.g. Landsat) allow for calculation of these remote sensing variables:

-Can use parameters to visualize the data (use colors)
+Parameters can be established, typically as color palettes, by the user to visualize the data on the map.

-Map.setCenter and Map.addLayer visualize the map in the GEE map tool of an ee.Image or ee.ImageCollection
+Map.setCenter and Map.addLayer visualize the map in the GEE map tool of an ee.Image or ee.ImageCollection.
+Any layers that have been added to the map will appear listed under the "Layer Manager" (13.), where the user can turn layers on and off and adjust visualization parameters.

+Once the

+For any issues or questions that may need to be resolved within GEE, there is a Help button (8.) as well as a Feedback option (9.) to reach out directly to Google.

 ### Exercises in GEE to play with RS data
 <br>